 Skip to main content

-Ocean surface heat fluxes play a significant role in the generation and evolution of atmospheric phenomena.
-Estimates of surface heat flux largely come from in-situ measurements from buoys and flux towers, which are limited in temporal and spatial coverage.
-Satellite missions attempt to fill these gaps through indirect measurements of wind speed, temperature, and humidity to derive sensible and latent heat fluxes.
-The Cyclone Global Navigation Satellite System (CYGNSS) in particular overcomes many remote sensing limitations over the tropical and subtropical oceans by providing improved coverage in nearly all weather conditions.
+Ocean surface heat fluxes significantly influence atmospheric phenomena.
+Traditional measurements from buoys and towers provide limited spatial and temporal coverage.
+Satellites help fill these gaps by measuring wind, temperature, and humidity to calculate heat fluxes.
+The Cyclone Global Navigation Satellite System (CYGNSS) provides improved coverage over tropical and subtropical oceans in nearly all weather conditions.

 Get Ocean Heat Budget Data